The Difference Between an Islamic and Conventional Mortgage

 There was a time when faith-conscious Muslim American families did not have a sound alternative to a conventional home mortgage that was compliant with both U.S. and Islamic legal systems.
 The visionaries of Guidance Residential wanted to change that.

-The Declining Balance Co-ownership Program was developed – and in 2002, Guidance Residential began operation in three states, offering home financing in a sharia compliant way.
+The Declining Balance Co-ownership Program was developed, and in 2002, Guidance Residential began operation in three states, offering home financing in a sharia compliant way.
 A new era in the home buying and refinancing experience for Muslim Americans began.

 Learn more about Islamic Home Financing:

-Originally published in December 2020, updated January 2024.
+Originally published in December 2020, updated June 2024.